DerAndereDomenic/atcg_framework/README.md

 # ATCG FRAMEWORK

-This repository contains a C++ rendering framework.
+This repository contains a C++ 3D rendering for research applications and scientific computation/visualization.
+It combines the OpenGL rendering pipeline with high performance CUDA integration using torch.

 ## Building

-First, you need to install a C++ compiler.
-Tested compilers that should work are MSVC for Windows and gcc for Linux.
-MacOS is only tested via github actions.
-Additionally, you need to install [CMake](https://cmake.org) to build the project.
+This framework is primarily tested on Windows using MSVC.
+For Linux, gcc is recommended.
+Additional dependencies needed for building the project are [CMake](https://cmake.org), [Python3.9](https://www.python.org), and [pytorch2.2.0](https://pytorch.org).
+Newer versions should also work.

-To build the project clone the repository recursively (to include submodules)
+After installing the dependencies, clone the repository recursively (to include submodules)

 ```
 git clone --recursive git@github.com:DerAndereDomenic/atcg_framework.git